cdl-geneseo/geneseo-dictionary/L/Letchdown.md

 # Letchdown

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Letchdown

 Created by  Unknown User (vas3), last modified by  Mollie McMullan on May 04, 2023

 noun.
 The feeling of disappointment when a meal from Letchworth Dining Hall/ Food Studio North does not meet expectations. &quot;Man that was such a letchdown, I won't be eating there for a couple weeks.&quot;70% of Geneseo Students surveyed knew this term.
 Of those surveyed 70% believed it to be of local origin.(Sigl, G-M, 2015)25% of Geneseo Students surveyed knew this term.
 Of those surveyed 84% believed it was a term of local origin.(Shutes, G-M, 2019)As of 2023, 40.9% of the respondents knew this term.
 47.4% of students surveyed did not know this term.
 43.9% of those surveyed believe this word to be irrelevant.
 (McMullan, G-M, 2023)